 So, Nicodemus needs to learn something new in a low-sensory, low-social environment.
 Really keen on rules.
 Can't understand strange expressions without a lot of explanation.
 Hmm, where have we seen things like that before...

-In Chapter 19, Nicodemus is there after Jesus's death, at the tomb, staggering up the hill with 75 lbs of herbs & spices for fragrancing the tomb.
+In Chapter 19, Nicodemus is there after Jesus's death, at the tomb, staggering up the hill with around 75 lbs of herbs & spices for fragrancing the tomb and body.
 Most people would have brought a small bag of the stuff.
-He's committing a bit of a social faux-pas here...and I'm imagining the astonishment/annoyance of the others, with their handful of herbs.
+One suspects he's committing a bit of a non-autistic social faux-pas here...and I'm imagining the astonishment/annoyance of the others, with their handful of herbs.
 Ooops.
-But what a gesture of love, if seen that way.
+But what a gesture of love, in autistic culture.

 For a long time, we've assumed that Nicodemus was an example of what Jesus disliked.
 An example of the ridiculousness of the 'old faith'.
 I think we've had that very wrong.
 Nicodemus was, as far as I can tell, an autistic friend to Jesus.
 Not cured, not pitied.
-Someone who stood by Jesus in the best ways he could, right to the end.
+Someone who stood by Jesus in ways that honoured autistic culture and autistic ways of expression, right to the end.
 Loyalty - another 'hallmark' of autism.

 So, next time anyone describes autistic people as too much trouble/cost for us to include, something to 'cure' with prayer...I would encourage them to think about how inclusive Jesus was with his autistic friend, a friend who spent quite a bit of time helping Jesus, not being helped.
 A friend he trusted to still lead, still be there, as himself.